jgibbins1990/NFL_GPS_tracking_project/README.md

 ![](images/A.png)

+### SELECTING DATA FOR ANALYSIS

+- We can see that the ball snap generally occurs after 10 frames (1 second).
+The snap is the first moment where the play is live.
+- On average there is a pass forward made around 2.6 - 2.8 seconds after the snap
+- On average passing outcomes occur 1.5 seconds after the pass is thrown
+- For the analysis I used GPS data from 4 frames of each play.
+The Snap / Pass Forward / 0.5 seconds after pass / 1.0 seconds after pass.

 ### PLOTTING DATA:

 I plotted the data for each play using plotly express.
 This allowed me to clearly visually represent the players movements on the field of play and

+In order to reduce the complexity I have limited my analysis to only frames relating to the ball snap, pass_forward, pass_forward + 0.5 seconds (p5 in the notebook) and pass_forward + 1.0 seconds (p10 in the notebook)

 An example play is shown below broken down into those 4 frames highlighted.